Richardessobe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This  moves all files beginning with an uppercase letter to the directory /tmp/u
+This script Create a script that deletes all files in the current working directory that end with the character ~